Updated June 12, 2023

 - Pyramid Bar chart

-Step 1: Dataset should look like this.
+Step 1: The dataset should look like this.

 Step 2: Select Data > Go to Insert > Bar Chart > Clustered Bar Chart.